Lira, Uganda: Commercial Sector

+The city hosts several markets, including the Main Market (Lira Central Market), which is one of the largest in Northern Uganda, attracting traders and customers from across the region.

+Agriculture

+Agriculture remains an important economic driver, with the city functioning as a collection and distribution center for agricultural products from the fertile surrounding regions of the Lango sub-region.

 Transport

 Lira is served by a railway station of the Uganda Railways network.
 The city is also served by a public civilian airport, Lira Airport, administered by the Civil Aviation Authority of Uganda.